GermanBread/declarative-flatpak/docs/definition.md

 Overrides to apply.

 Paths prefixed with '!' will deny read permissions for that path, also applies to sockets.
-Paths may not be escaped.
+Paths have to be escaped manually.

 ## Note on overrides: